 The 1930s piece, ‘Midnight the Stars and You’ (about ten years too late for the 1921 ballroom scene), when Jack walks into the Gold Ballroom, was the only choice I could give Stanley because nothing else fitted one hundredth as well.
 It also had the perfect feeling of someone finally coming home to his destiny.
 Very few people can believe that ‘Midnight, the Stars and You’ was chosen and fitted at the very last moment of dubbing, and was not planned all along.
 (Stanley had a completely different piece of music played on a cassette recorder for Jack to ‘dance’ to when they shot the scene.)

 Of course, the final scenes, with Jack chasing Danny in the maze, were very difficult to do because of the complexity of the track-laying, but in fact the most difficult scene by far was when Jack and Grady are talking in the ‘red bathroom’ and there are songs playing in the background from the ballroom.
 I first thought Stanley meant them to be played very softly as little more than an impression of music going on in the background, but he wanted them to be quite loud so that the words of the songs could be heard.
 I had huge trouble getting anything to work without it interfering with Jack and Grady’s dialogue.
 I protested that we’d have to play it softer because it was so distracting that you couldn’t hear the words of the songs properly, and he said, well that’s why it’s got to be louder!
 He was obviously setting this up as a challenge to me, because he knew the juxtaposition of Jack and Grady’s dialogue with the words of the songs could be very interesting.
 So I had the counterpoint of ‘It’s all forgotten now’ and ‘Home’ done in a kind of ironical way, and he loved it.
 It was a nightmare to get it so that words of the songs mostly fitted into the gaps between Grady and Jack’s dialogue.
-It took me about three days, I think, trying different songs, very few of which would work at all.
+It took me about three days, I think, doing very subtle and tricky editing of different songs, very few of which would work at all.

 When The Shining was redubbed in stereo in about 2007, neither I nor Ray Merrin, the dubbing mixer who did the original 1980 mix with Bill Rowe, was involved.
 While I think the stereo has many merits, the remix is not as subtle as Stanley’s original.
 It’s quite a lot cruder and there are some definite ‘mistakes’.
-But overall, I’m still very proud of my job with the music on this classic movie.
+But overall, I’m still very proud of my work with the music on this classic movie.

 Gordon Stainforth, July 2015